MarkLannen/MART441_Work/FinalProject/README.md

 more appealing.

 ### Success
-My biggest success was eventually getting the basic game to just work.
+My biggest success was eventually just getting the basic game to work.
 I was particularly pleased (probably over-pleased) with myself when I got every edge of each country to bounce evenly off of the canvas edge.
 One thing that surprised me was that in order to access the width and height of the object I had to use: imgArray[i].get_path.height and imgArray[i].get_path.width.
-I had assumed that it would just be mgArray[i].height etc. So, I've still got plenty of work to do to really understand OOP as creating and accessing object, getter/setter etc. still don't make complete sense to me yet.
-I was also pleased to get the button to disappear when the corresponding country was selected.
+I had assumed that it would just be mgArray[i].height etc. So, I've still got plenty of work to do to really understand OOP and creating and accessing objects, getters/setters etc. It still don't make complete sense to me yet.
+I was also pleased to get the correct button to disappear when the corresponding country was selected.
 At first I had that block of code below the image array splice, and finally realized it had to be above the splice as after the splice that particular element would be gone. :)